US History Civil Rights Movement Quiz

 (d) To advocate for stricter immigration policies.

-Question: Which famous civil rights leader emphasized the importance of non-violence as a means of achieving social change?
+Which famous civil rights leader emphasized the importance of non-violence in achieving social change?

 (a) Malcolm X